GSA Data Policy for Publications

 - Include quality assurance

-GSA encourages authors to follow established community standards for archiving specific types of data (see, for example, Deines et al., 2003; Renne et al., 2009; Schmitz, 2012, for standards of archiving radiogenic isotope data).
+GSA requires authors to follow established community standards for archiving specific types of data (see, for example, Deines et al., 2003; Renne et al., 2009; Schmitz, 2012, for standards of archiving radiogenic isotope data; see Schaen et al., 2021, for information on reporting 40Ar/39Ar geochronologic data).

 GSA also encourages placement of important geoscience samples in long-term and well-documented repositories or collections, such as at museums, geological surveys, or universities.